Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 The RC server bundles Selenium Core, and then automatically injects it into the browser.
 This occurs when your test program causes the browser to open (using a client library API function).
-Selenium Core is a Javascript program, actually a set of Javascript functions, that interprets and executes Selenese commands using the browser's built-in Javascript interpreter.
+Selenium-Core is a JavaScript program, actually a set of JavaScript functions, that interprets and executes Selenese commands using the browser's built-in JavaScript interpreter.

-The Server receives the Selenese commands from your test program using simple HTTP GET/POST requests; This means you can use any programming language that can send HTTP requests to automate Selenium tests on the browser.
+The Server receives the Selenese commands from your test program using simple HTTP GET/POST requests.
+This means you can use any programming language that can send HTTP requests to automate Selenium tests on the browser.